alivara/thesis_project/README.md

 The code contains several configuration options and functionality related to capturing, processing, and analyzing data from a camera system.
 Some parts of the code are specific to your project, and additional documentation or comments within the code may be required for a better understanding of the implementation.

-Please make sure to adapt the code and configuration to your specific use case and project requirements.
-Feel free to update this README with more detailed instructions as needed.